packetgeek/gleebox_recipes/README.md

 Please note that some of these are not my work.
 Some are from unknown sources (some from the original browser extension).
 I will attempt to give credit where possible.

+Also please note that these examples are intended to be manually added to your current Gleebox instance.
+You cannot download them and drop them in any folder.
+You can't get there from here (at least not that way).

 ## Concerning the Glee.Browser.openURL function
 When using the Glee.Browser.openURL function, it expects three arguments.
 * Arg 1 = whichever URL you want to call, doesn't have to be http: or https: